r88ngg/bggn213/README.md

 # bggn213
-My classwork for W24 at UCSD
+My classwork for W24 at UC San Diego.